grigorye/Weather/Modules/WeatherApp/WeatherApp/Scenes/UserCitiesActions/README.md

-This is probably the dumbest module.
+Probably the dumbest module.
+Still it exist to provide "+" (Add City) action.